sass/sass-site/source/blog/024-the-module-system-is-launched.md

 adding support for the new module system, the timeline for deprecating and removing `@import` has been pushed back.
-We now intend to wait until 80% of users are using Dart Sass (measured by npm downloads) before deprecating `@import`, and wait at least a year after that and likely more before removing it entirely.
+We now intend to wait until 80% of users are using Dart Sass (measured by npm downloads) before deprecating `@import`, and wait at least ~~a year~~ after that and likely more before removing it entirely.

+**October 2024**: We've decided to extend the timeline for removing `@import` after the deprecation to at least _two_ years, so it will still be available until October 2026 at the earliest.